Homework

 - Embed - Consolidation of classroom learning into the long-term memory

-- Practice - Refining knowledge or procedures learnt in the classroom to build learning habits
+- Practise - Refining knowledge or procedures learnt in the classroom to build learning habits

 - Apply - Use learning from the classroom to complete a specific task